pantheon-systems/documentation/source/content/guides/decoupled-sites/02-considerations.md

 ### Backend Requirements

-The following components are needed to configure your backend, especially if using the starter kits for Pantheon Front-End Site:
+The following components are needed to configure your backend, especially if using the starter kits for Pantheon Front-End Sites:

 * Lando: An open source, cross-platform, local development environment and DevOps tool built on Docker container technology.
      * Install the latest release of Lando.
 Lando ships with a recommended version of Docker Desktop if you do not already have it installed.